Eats events

 Saturday and Sunday, June 2-3

 Over two dozen local restaurants and breweries pair up for a weekend of worship for the almighty American hamburger.
 The annual fundraiser for REAP Food Group has two ticket levels: General Admission ($40 in advance, $50 at the door) includes two full-size burgers and four short pours of beer; VIP ($75 in advance; $90 at the door) includes unlimited burgers and brew pairings, wait service and reserved seating under a tent.
-Tickets and full list of vendors at tinyurl.com/burgersandbrew2018.
+Tickets and full list of vendors here.
 At 7734 Terrace Ave., Middleton, 4:30-7:30 pm on Saturday, 12:30-3:30 pm on Sunday.

 Maple syrup release